Algebraic cocompleteness and finitary functors: Precontinuous Set Functors and ultrametrics

 Choose an isomorphism $r\colon \mu F \to F^\lambda 0$ such that $m=m_\lambda \cdot r \colon \mu F \to \nu F$ is the inclusion map.
 Then there exists a unique algebra structure $\iota \colon F(\mu F) \to \mu F$ for which $r$ is an isomorphism of algebras:

 The following commutative diagram

 proves that $m=m_\lambda \cdot r$ is the unique coalgebra homomorphism, as required.

 1mm (2) Let $F$ be arbitrary.
-Then our proposition holds for the functor $G$ in Remark~\ref{R:const}(e).
+We can assume $F\emptyset \neq \emptyset$.
+Our proposition holds for the functor $G$ in Remark~\ref{R:const}(e).
 Since $F$ and $G$ agree an all nonempty sets and $F\emptyset \ne \emptyset\ne G\emptyset$, they have the same terminal coalgebras.
 Since the initial algebra of $G$ is, as we have just seen, obtained via the initial-algebra chain, and $F$ has from $\omega$ onwards the same initial-algebra chain, $F$ and $G$ have the same initial algebras.
 Thus, our proposition holds for $F$ too. \end{proof}

-The fact that every set functor with a terminal coalgebra has an initial algebra was proved in \cite{TAKR}.
-The above proof uses ideas of that paper.
+Barr \cite{B} calls a functor \textit{continuous} if it preserves limits of $\omega^{\op}$-chains.
+Below we call a cone of an $\omega^{\op}$-chain a \textit{prelimit} if every other cone has a most one factorization through it.
+That is, a prelimit is a collectively monic cone.